funkyoasis/Manga-Gaijin/README.md

 ### Project Goal

 To create a functional 3 layer 'Manga' Tracker consisting of a WPF front end, c# middle and SQL backend.
+This App Allows the User to Add titles to their own list with various properties such as Completed, Currently Reading, Delete Titles, Update Current tiles, give ratings.

 Project Definition of Done: All core Features are implemented and tests pass.